|HMRC Reference:Notice 75 (June 2014)||View Change History|

 As soon as you have used the volume of oil paid for with form HO72, you must stop using rebated oil as fuel until you have completed form HO73.
 Show your supplementary estimate of the rebated heavy oil you will use as fuel in the accounting period and send the form to the Accounting Centre.
 You must pay this estimated duty before you use any more rebated oil.

 If the change increases or decreases the amount of rebate due for a period, you must complete and send in a form HO74 Rebated Heavy Oil used as Fuel: Additional Rebate Payment Form [Event B(1),(2)&(3)].
-If you have made payment with form HO72 in that period, Accounting Centre will send you a form HO74 on Budget Day and you must pay any extra duty due.
+If you have made payment with form HO72 in that period, the Tax Accounting Centre will send you a form HO74 on Budget Day and you must pay any extra duty due.

-Our Accounting Centre will send you form HO75 Rebated Heavy Oil used as Fuel: Return of Rebate due (and paid).
+The Tax Accounting Centre will send you form HO75 Rebated Heavy Oil used as Fuel: Return of Rebate due (and paid).
 Complete it as explained in the notes on the form and return it to the Accounting Centre.
 We will send you a refund if appropriate.

 The law requires you to keep a daily record of all the rebated heavy oil you use as road fuel.
 You must record the details on the same day as the fuel is used.